John Pardoe: Political career

 In the 1964 general election, Pardoe unsuccessfully stood as the Liberal candidate against Margaret Thatcher in Finchley.
 In the 1966 election, the Liberal Party increased its number of MPs from nine to twelve: one of them was Pardoe, who captured the North Cornwall seat from the Conservative Party's James Scott-Hopkins.
 He rapidly became the party's Economic Affairs spokesman in parliament and was respected for the intellect of his views, if not for the often partisan nature of his comments.
 Pardoe was Treasurer of the Liberal Party from 1968 to 1969.

 In the 1960s, Pardoe was a member of Mebyon Kernow as well as the Liberal Party.

-In 1976, after the resignation of Jeremy Thorpe, Pardoe was a candidate for the leadership of the Liberal Party.
+In the 1976 Liberal Party leadership election, after the resignation of Jeremy Thorpe, Pardoe was a candidate for the leadership of the Liberal Party.
 He lost to David Steel, who received 12,541 votes to Pardoe's 7,032.

 Pardoe played the fairy-tale Liberal prime minister in BBC Radio 4's Christmas pantomime, Black Cinderella Two Goes East in 1978, on the basis that Liberal prime ministers exist only in fairy tales.

 At the 1979 general election, he lost his seat, possibly because of his outspoken support for neighbouring MP Jeremy Thorpe, who was then about to stand trial at the Old Bailey for conspiracy and incitement to murder.

-At the general election of 1987, Pardoe served as campaign manager of the SDP-Liberal Alliance.
+At the general election of 1987, Pardoe served as campaign manager of the SDP–Liberal Alliance.